pbinkley/rcb-manual/sections/14-conclusion.md

 be diminished far below that which would be needed for publication in print.

+{% include table.html tab="55" %}

-Of course if an author expects to receive revenue from his research writing, he can not get it unless his writing is of the type that is appropriate for commercial publishing.
+Of course if an author expects to receive revenue from his research writing, he cannot get it unless his writing is of the type that is appropriate for commercial publishing.
 The technical problem in the reproduction of his writing appears at another level, where the author is interested in the intangible rewards that are